Sautéed Spinach with Garlic

 I can think of few skills more misunderstood than cooking.
 People take for granted that everyone should know how to cook, even naturally.
 While there are many folks who have a natural ability in creative food preparation even among these, they have also had to learn correct processes as well as adjusted techniques to fit varying situations from professional to home equipment.

-Heat your sauté pan to very hot before adding in the olive oil and rapidly swirling the olive oil to cover all parts of the pan, add in your garlic and reduce the temperature for about fifteen seconds before raising the temperature back to the highest heat and immediately adding the spinach to the pan.
+Heat your sauté pan to medium- hot before adding in the olive oil and rapidly swirling the olive oil to cover all parts of the pan, add in your garlic and reduce the temperature for about fifteen seconds before raising the temperature back and immediately adding the spinach to the pan.
 Use tongs or shake your pan flipping the spinach so it cooks evenly and very rapidly with the garlic.
 Add a pinch of kosher salt if desired and transfer your boiling hot spinach with garlic to a platter serving immediately.

 - 3 cloves garlic, chopped

 - 8-10 ounces fresh spinach, approximately, cleaned, dried well with the slightest amount of moisture remaining

 - Heat large round saute pan to hot then add in the olive oil swirling to cover pan.
 Add in chopped garlic then reduce heat for about ten seconds while shaking the pan to keep garlic moving, return burner to highest heat and immediately add in fresh spinach, using tongs or shaking well rapidly moving spinach and garlic about the pan to cook evenly and very quickly to prevent spinach from stewing in its own liquid.
 Sprinkle kosher salt over spinach if desired then immediately remove spinach from pan and serve.